Get an internship at the Office of the Bicentennial

 This internship researches the development of IU organizations, units, and storied programs across any campus and any time period in IU’s history.
 Specific project interests for Summer 2018: Khanya College Alumni Stories; History of Academic Advising; Philanthropy at IU; history of IU Graduate School; timelines and structures of curricular history from Seminary Square to present (development of departments and programs).

 Special Spaces and Places Intern

 This internship researches physical spaces, buildings, grounds, both on and beyond IU’s campuses that have significant historical value and connection to the university.
-Specific project interests for Spring 2018: The Named Spaces of IU.
+Specific project interests for Summer 2018: The Named Spaces of IU.